Skip to content

 If you don’t use Gmail, you can use the Samsung Email app to access other email accounts such as Yahoo, Microsoft, or email accounts provided by your web host for example.
 In this case, you don’t need a Google account.

-Obviously, you’ll need a Microsoft or Yahoo account to have a Hotmail or Yahoo mail account that you can access from the Samsung email client.
+Obviously, you’ll need a Microsoft or Yahoo account to use Hotmail or Yahoo mail on your Samsung email client.

-It’s possible that you’re unable to find the Samsung Email app on your phone.
-Some Samsung Galaxy phones don’t have the app pre-installed and you need to install it separately.
-You can download the Samsung Email app from either the Play Store and Samsung Galaxy Store.
+Some Samsung Galaxy phones don’t have the Samsung Email app pre-installed.
+You can download it from either the Play Store and Samsung Galaxy Store.

 If you get an error saying the app is not compatible with your device, try downloading the Samsung Email apk file from a reputable apk download site (e.g. APKMirror), and install it manually on your Samsung device.